LiquidLemon/rust-modules/README.md

 ## Library crates

 Libraries follow the same pattern of structuring code with the only difference being that the module tree starts at `lib.rs` instead of `main.rs`.
-If you have both a `main.rs` and `lib.rs` file (which you might if your project is both a tool for end users and a library that exposes the same functionality to developers) things behave quite a bit differently.
+If you have both a `main.rs` and a `lib.rs` file (which you might, if your project is both a tool for end users and a library that exposes the same functionality to developers) things behave quite a bit differently.
 When you declare modules in `lib.rs` they won't be available under `crate::` in `main.rs`.
 You could work around this by importing your modules in both places but that's repetitive and error prone.
 The preferred approach is to import your library using the name of the package (as defined in `Cargo.toml`).